“If the iron is blunt, and one does not sharpen the edge,

 and I will spend the first four sharpening the axe.”

-Back in the early 2000’s, when I was still running Newfangled, I was always trying to make the case for the power of content marketing.
-I was able to demonstrate how it worked for us, and how an agency’s website could become an effective marketing platform.
+Back in the early 2000s, when I was still running Newfangled, I was always trying to make the case for the power of content marketing.
+I was able to demonstrate how it worked for us and how an agency’s website could become an effective marketing platform.
 The importance of content strategy is old news these days.
 Most companies understand the benefits of a solid, consistent content strategy.
-But few do it well.
-Particularly design firms.
+But few do it well, particularly creatives.

 Design Firm Blah Blogs

-Since it takes time to generate posts, most agencies soon find that “the juice ain’t worth the squeeze” and so they stop posting.
+Since it takes time to generate posts, most agencies soon find that “the juice ain’t worth the squeeze.”
 And it’s true.
-Simply producing posts only gets half of “content strategy” right—the content part—but it leaves off the strategy part.
-General, non-targeted content accomplishes very little.
-You may have written much, but the dull edge of each post barely makes a dent for your marketing efforts.
+Simply producing posts only gets half of “content strategy” right—the content part—but it leaves the strategy part out.
+You may have written much, but the dull edge of each post barely makes a dent in your marketing efforts.

-Occasionally though, I find a firm that has taken the courageous path of narrow positioning.
-They rigorously focus on just one industry and they do one main thing for those kinds of clients.
-Now at first you would think that someone who does the same kind of work for the same kind of client every day would have less and less to write about on their blog.
-But you’d be wrong.
-Maintaining focus on one main thing, having a sharp edge, actually produces much insight and wisdom in that area of expertise—thus content creation becomes easier and more effective.
+Occasionally, though, I find a firm that has taken the courageous path of narrow positioning.
+They rigorously focus on just one industry, and they do one main thing for those kinds of clients.
+Now, at first, you would think that someone who does the same kind of work for the same kind of client every day would have less and less to write about on their blog.
+But maintaining focus on one main thing, having a sharp edge, actually produces insight and wisdom in that area of expertise—thus content creation becomes easier and more effective.

-Consider an example.
-A large food distribution company arrives at your design firm’s website to consider hiring you to design their new website.
-“Website design” is indeed listed among your capabilities and your portfolio has several examples of sites for companies from many different industries.
-This prospect considers hiring you but then they find Food Motion Design.
-(I know, that’s a terrible name, but I’m just writing a hypothetical blog post here, not branding a firm.)
+Imagine a large food distribution company looking for a website redesign arriving at your design firm’s site.
+They indeed find “website design” listed among your capabilities.
+Your portfolio has examples from many different industries, but nothing specifically for a food distribution company.
+This prospect contemplates hiring you, but then they find Food Motion Design.
 Food Motion Design focuses on websites for the food service distribution industry.
 Their blog is full of very specific posts about how a website can be best utilized for distribution companies.
 They attend and speak at many of the industry trade shows for the food distribution industry.
 The prospect recognizes some of the names of companies like theirs from other regions in the country.
-Before they even pick up the phone or send an email they’re probably already thinking the right kind of question, “I wonder if we can afford them.”
-Focused content does a lot of the heavy lifting of sales when it follows sharp positioning.

 Marketing Without a Niche

-A dull axe requires so much more work, and that work has much lower success.
-No wonder design firms tend to be content with referral business.
+A dull axe requires so much more work, and that work has a much lower success rate.
+No wonder creatives tend to be content with referral business.
 No wonder they get tired of trying one failed marketing approach after another.
-And hiring sales people is not the answer, if you’ve tried that you’ve likely already had to fire a few (or convert them into expensive account managers) when they don’t produce as expected.
+And hiring salespeople is not the answer.
+If you’ve tried that, you’ve likely already had to fire a few (or convert them into expensive account managers) when they don’t produce as expected.

 Barriers to Establishing a Sharp Positioning

-But let’s diagnose that fear a bit.
+But let’s examine that fear.
 First of all, how many raw opportunities are you really getting through your website that you might miss out on if you tighten your positioning?
-How many of your recent clients first heard of you through a web search or their first knowledge of your firm was through your website?
+How many of your recent clients first heard of you through a web search or had their first knowledge of your firm through your website?
 And how much did the content of your site truly influence their decision to hire you?
 I’m willing to bet that the percentage of your clients that came that way is low.
 Very low.
-So the risk in focusing the positioning on your website is not so great as it might seem.
+So the risk of focusing the positioning on your website is not as great as it might seem.

 You see, taking on an unrelated opportunity comes at a very high opportunity cost.
-Time that you spend on unrelated clients is now unavailable for building into your new positioning—finding clients in your new niche.
-Additionally, the very work you do on a client in your new positioning adds to your experience and expertise in helping those kinds of companies.
-Experience and expertise that is readily expressed in more compelling content which only adds to your ability to land the next client in that area.
+The time you spend on unrelated clients is now unavailable for building your new positioning—finding clients in your new niche.
+Additionally, the work you do on a client in your new positioning adds to your experience and expertise in helping those kinds of companies.
+Experience and expertise that is readily expressed in more compelling content, which only adds to your ability to land the next client in that area.
 But taking the unqualified client gives you none of that time or expertise.
 That’s a pretty steep cost for what would likely be a comparatively less profitable account in the end anyway.